What You Should Know About Living Wills

 3. What if someone wants life prolonged to the greatest extent possible?

-It is permissible for a Living Will to direct the continuance of all life-sustaining treatment, although this should be stated clearly in a Living Will.
+It is permissible for a Living Will to direct the continuance of all life-sustaining treatment, although this should be stated clearly in the Living Will.
+Most people with this preference, however, will simply refrain from signing a Living Will.

 4. Does everyone need a Living Will?

 No. If a person enters a persistent vegetative state, for example, a named Health Care Agent may make decisions for the patient without restriction.
-If there is no named Health Care Agent, Arizona law provides a prioritized order of persons who may act as surrogate.
+If there is no named Health Care Agent, Arizona law provides a prioritized order of surrogates who may serve as the patient's advocate.

 5. Is there a prescribed form of Living Will in Arizona?